cybercongress/cybercongress/blog/drafts/ultimate-validator-guide/ultimate-validator-guide.md

 driver   : nvidia-driver-415 - third-party free recommended
 driver   : xserver-xorg-video-nouveau - distro free builtin
 ```
 3. We need **410+** drivers release.
 As we see v415 is recommended.
-The command below will install recommended version of drivers.
+The command below will install the recommended version of drivers.

 ```bash
 sudo ubuntu-drivers autoinstall